sherrylee1534/Air-Canvas/README.md

 # Air-Canvas
-Computer Vision projected implemented with OpenCV and MediaPipe.
+Computer Vision project implemented with OpenCV and MediaPipe.
+Allows you to draw in the air digitally.

 Built upon code by Murtaza Hassan.